vitormascia/stark-future-exercises/README.md

 Why does this work?
 Because the license plate sequence is organized as blocks:

-- Each letter suffix group contains all numeric combinations (e.g., from 000000 to 999999).
+- Each letter suffix group contains all numeric combinations (e.g., from `000000` to `999999`)
-- The total license plates = (number of letter groups) × (number of numeric combos).
+- The total license plates = (number of letter groups) × (number of numeric combos)
-- Dividing the overall index by the numeric block size tells us which letter group we are in.
+- Dividing the overall index by the numeric block size tells us which letter group we are in
-- The remainder after that division gives the position inside that numeric block.
+- The remainder after that division gives the position inside that numeric block

 This is essentially how numbering systems work when you have a base (like digits and letters combined): you break the number into "digits" of different bases by repeated division and modulo